ArtifexSoftware/MuPDF.NET/docs/glossary/Utils.rst

 :meth:`MergeRange`                   Copy a range of pages (spage, epage) from a source PDF to a specified location (apage) of the target PDF
 :meth:`NormalizeRotation`            Return normalized /Rotate value:one of 0, 90, 180, 270
-:meth:`RuleDict`                     Make a Label from a PDF page label rule :attr:`TESSDATA_PREFIX`              A copy of `os.environ["TESSDATA_PREFIX"]`
+:meth:`RuleDict`                     Make a Label from a PDF page label rule :meth:`WriteBarcode`                 Writes a barcode to an image file :attr:`TESSDATA_PREFIX`              A copy of `os.environ["TESSDATA_PREFIX"]`
 ==================================== ==============================================================